nno24/audiometa/README.md

 Audiometa is using the [mutagen](https://mutagen.readthedocs.io/en/latest/index.html) library to edit the audio file's ID3 data, or metadata.
 More about ID3 [here](https://en.wikipedia.org/wiki/ID3)

 The audio file is stored temporarliy on a postgres backend in django during editing, and removed when download completed..or the user goes back to the "home" page.
 Bootstrap alerts/messages are used for intuitive messaging for the user, when uploading..and saving.
+The program also include exception handling if the file cannot be used, in cases where wrong file type is selected...and the user will be notified.
 The UX perspective of this application have not been the main priority, but to be enhanced in the future.

 <h2 align="center">
     <img src="screenshots/audiometa.PNG">